A NSW Government website

 Electricity Infrastructure Roadmap

-The Electricity Infrastructure Roadmap is the NSW Government’s plan to transform our electricity system into one that is cheap, clean and reliable.
+The Electricity Infrastructure Roadmap is the NSW Government’s plan to transform our electricity system into one that is affordable, clean and reliable for everyone.

 What is the Electricity Infrastructure Roadmap?

 In November 2020, the NSW Government released the NSW Electricity Infrastructure Roadmap (the Roadmap).
-The Roadmap is the State’s 20 year plan to transform our electricity system into one that is cheap, clean and reliable.
-It will lay the foundations for future generations to enjoy more secure, reliable and affordable electricity.
+The Roadmap is the State’s 20 year plan to transform our electricity system into one that is affordable, clean and reliable for everyone.
+It will transition the electricity network to one that will keep the lights on and our bills more affordable for years to come.
 The Roadmap is enabled by the Electricity Infrastructure Investment Act 2020 (EII Act).

 A range of entities and stakeholders are working together to deliver the Roadmap.
-This will help to coordinate investment in transmission, generation, storage and firming infrastructure as our ageing coal-fired power plants are retired from 2023.
+This will help to coordinate investment in transmission, generation, storage and firming infrastructure as our coal-fired power stations, which have been a reliable source of power for many generations, are ageing and scheduled to close.

 3 part diagram.
 1 - new generation to replace retiring col-fired power stations.
 2 - New network infrastructure to deliver energy to consumers.
 3 - New storage and firming to better respond to our electricity needs and improve reliability of the grid.